HISTORY OF MODERN ARCHITECTURE

 Course contents summary

-Attendance is highly recomended because contents of the course are necessary to take for some following exams.
+Attendance is highly recommended because contents of the course are necessary to complete the chronological excursus about Western Architecture and to take for some following exams.
 Students unable to attend (with certificate reasons such as work) have to contact the teacher to agree on a proper bibliography.

 Assessment methods and criteria

-Oral examimation, if necessary elementary sketch exemplifications, descriptions of photos or drawings of buildings, details, architectural sculptures, etc. The first set of questions tend to evaluate the basic knowledge of the program and basic ability to establish logical connections between topics.
-The second set of questions check strictly the criticism, the correct use of the appropriate language (fourth Dublin Descriptor), the ability to establish logical connections between topics and of reading the complexity of architecture (fifth Dublin Descriptor).
+Oral examination, if necessary elementary sketch exemplifications, descriptions of photos or drawings of buildings, details, architectural sculptures, etc. The first set of questions tends to evaluate the basic knowledge of the program (first Dublin Descriptor) and basic ability to establish logical connections between topics (second Dublin Descriptor).
+The second set of questions checks strictly: the criticism (third Dublin Descriptor); the correct use of the appropriate language (fourth Dublin Descriptor); the ability to establish logical connections between topics and of reading the complexity of architecture (fifth Dublin Descriptor).